JazzCore/ctrlp-cmatcher/README.md

   * On Windows:

-      Installation is similar to Linux version, but it can be more complicated becase of weird errors during compilation.
+      Installation is similar to Linux version, but it can be more complicated because of weird errors during compilation.

       First of all, make sure that you have ``python`` in your ``%PATH%``.